appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 <dd>

-*Example:* suppose you want to display a Form widget only when a user selects a specific option from a Select widget.

-1. Set up the Select widget to display options such as `Yes` and `No`.
+*Example:* suppose you want to display a Form widget only when a user selects a specific option from a Select widget, such as `Yes` and `No`.

-2. Create a new JS object and write the function to set the values of different widgets.
-For instance, using the `setVisibility` method to change the visibility of a Form widget to `true`:
+* Write a function in the JS object that sets the values for the widgets.
+For instance, use the `setVisibility` method to change the visibility of a Form widget to `true`:

 <dd>